Senior Thesis Seminar

 - Questions and Further Information

-Topic: Before they can begin, students need to choose a topic, one that will hold their interest over the long haul.
-Think of the problems that have gotten under your skin in previous classes.
-What issues have interested you the most?
+Topic: Before they begin, students need to choose a topic that will hold their interest over the long haul and reward in-depth research.
+Think of the questions or problems that stuck with you from your previous classes.
+What issues interested you the most?
 Do you have any special language skills?
-What kinds of materials do you most enjoy working with?
+What kinds of materials do you enjoy working with?
 Do you feel a special affinity with a particular place or epoch?
 What sort of question would you like to answer?

-Advisor: All students must secure, in advance, the agreement of a faculty member to act as their advisor.
+Advisor: All students must secure in advance the agreement of a faculty member to act as their advisor.
 This faculty member should be knowledgeable in the student’s area of interest.
-After having given some thought to potential topics, students are required to approach a prospective advisor and work with her or him to define a compelling and workable project.
-History senior thesis projects are ordinarily sponsored by tenure-line professors from within the Department of History (assistant, associate or full professors).
-Students may petition to have their thesis advised by a postdoctoral fellow, a lecturer, a visiting faculty member, or a faculty member from another department.
-Such petitions must be approved by both the Director of Undergraduate Studies and the Chair of the Department of History prior to submission of the thesis proposal.
+After having given some thought to potential topics, students should approach a prospective advisor and work with her or him to craft a compelling proposal.
+History senior thesis projects are ordinarily sponsored by tenure-line professors from the Department of History (assistant, associate or full professors).
+Students may petition to have their thesis advised by a postdoctoral fellow, a visiting faculty member, or a faculty member from another department.
+Such petitions must be approved by both the Director of Undergraduate Studies and the Chair of the History Department prior to submission of the thesis proposal.

-Statement: Based on this process of thinking, reading, and discussion, students prepare a short (2-page) statement outlining their proposed topic.
+Statement: Based on this process of thinking, reading, and discussion, applicants prepare a short two-page proposal outlining their proposed topic and its signficance.
 It is important to prepare as concise and coherent a statement as possible at this preliminary stage.
 Be sure to identify a specific historical problem or question the thesis will address.
-Indicate the sources that will be brought to bear on this problem.
-If possible, set your approach within the context of what other scholars working in related areas have written.
+Indicate the sources that will be consulted.
+If possible, set your approach within the context of what other scholars working in related areas have written and outline the significance of your proposed contribution.
 A short bibliography should be included.
-Your objective is to demonstrate that you have begun to think through the research process, that you have acquainted yourself with your material and are aware of the issues at stake in your project.
-The proposal should also speak to your abilities, drawing attention to relevant course work, previous research experience, language skills, or other factors relevant to the project.
+Your objective is to demonstrate that you have begun to think through the research process, that you have acquainted yourself with relevant materials, and that you are aware of the issues at stake in your project.
+The proposal should also highlight your abilities, drawing attention to relevant course work, previous research experience, language skills, or other factors germane to the project.
 Be certain to include the name of a proposed advisor.
 No one will be admitted to the seminar without faculty sponsorship.